genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 ### Data Overview

-- The FФCS format in the ODM represents processed (post-gating) flow cytometry data for human-readable analysis and integration.
+- The FACS format in the ODM represents processed (post-gating) flow cytometry data for human-readable analysis and integration.

 ![FACS file](facs.png)